-Method adjusted its goals to focus on the delivery of standards-aligned teaching and learning through its selection of curriculum, the examproval of LCAP 6.1 b instructional staff, and the provision of additional supports for subgroups and unduplicated students.
+Method adjusted its goals to focus on the delivery of standards-aligned teaching and learning through its selection of curriculum, the exApproval of LCAP 7.1 b instructional staff, and the provision of additional supports for subgroups and unduplicated students.

 Additionally based on data, Method acknowledges the continued need to nurture an inclusive and collaborative learning environment that continues to elicit the feedback and input of all its stakeholders.
 Method will continue to develop its opportunities to provide stakeholders agency and voice.

 Finally, Method identifies a need to develop and train all staff to better support students especially within the Multi-Tiered System of Supports framework.
 Method plans to implement a revamped professional development programs from its school leaders to its staff.

-Reflections: Technical Assistance

-s applicable, a summary of the work underway as part of technical assistance.
+As applicable, a summary of the work underway as part of technical assistance.

-Not Applicable

-Comprehensive Support and Improvement

-In LEA with a school or schools eligible for comprehensive support and improvement must respond to the following prompts.
+An LEA with a school or schools eligible for comprehensive support and improvement must respond to the following prompts.

-Schools Identified

-list of the schools in the LEA that are eligible for comprehensive support and improvement.
+A list of the schools in the LEA that are eligible for comprehensive support and improvement.

-Not Applicable

-Support for Identified Schools

-description of how the LEA has or will support its eligible schools in developing comprehensive support and improvement plans.
+A description of how the LEA has or will support its eligible schools in developing comprehensive support and improvement plans.

-Not Applicable

-Monitoring and Evaluating Effectiveness

-description of how the LEA will monitor and evaluate the plan to support student and school improvement.
+A description of how the LEA will monitor and evaluate the plan to support student and school improvement.

-Not Applicable